viraatdas/Flix/README.md

 <img src="https://i.imgur.com/s5R6Ent.gif" width=250><br>

 ### Notes
-I had a IBOutlet error where I was getting a Thread 1 Fatal error.
+I had an IBOutlet error where I was getting a Thread 1 Fatal error.
 Removing the segue for the TableView and attaching it back fixed it.